-The host school (plaintiff/prosecution) is responsible for organising the venue and coordinating with the Magistrate.
+The host school (plaintiff/prosecution) is responsible for organising the venue and coordinating with the magistrate.

-Schools must be flexible as to trial dates and times to accommodate Magistrates busy schedules and flexibility is the key in identifying convenient trial times.
+Schools must be flexible as to trial dates and times to accommodate Magistrates schedules.
+If a school is inflexible with times or dates, please contact the mock law coordinator.